ShieldCoin/electrum-xsh3/contrib/build-wine/README.md

 Windows Binary Builds
 =====================

-These scripts can be used for cross-compilation of Windows Electrum-LTC executables from Linux/Wine.
+These scripts can be used for cross-compilation of Windows Electrum-XSH executables from Linux/Wine.
 Produced binaries are deterministic, so you should be able to generate binaries that match the official releases.